jmbh/tvvar_paper/README.md

 # tvvar_paper

-Code Archive to reproduce all results in the paper XXX.
+Code Archive to reproduce all results in the paper https://arxiv.org/abs/1711.05204.

 ## Simulation 1: Random Graph